saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Metric

-Time ordered set of related data points such as:
+A metric is a time ordered set of related data points such as:

 - CPU Usage
 - Network IN/OUT
 - Disk Utilization

 These are all metrics.
 If you imagine a set of servers logging CPU utilization, it will be time ordered.
 It will start when you enable monitoring and will stop when you disable monitoring.
 A metric is not for a specific server.
-CPU utilization is the metric which might be receiving data for lots of EC2 instances so we need a way to identify which things log data to a soecific metric.
+CPU utilization is the metric which might be receiving data for lots of EC2 instances so we need a way to identify which things log data to a specific metric.

 #### Datapoint